genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 > See [National Glycohemoglobin Standardization Program](https://ngsp.org/ifccngsp.asp)
 > _(This link does not automatically open in a new window.
 Use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) to open the link in a new window)_
 >
-> Because percentages apply to traits other than HbA1c, this conversion cannot be done using the `unit_conversions.csv` and needs to be "hard-coded" in the pipeline.
+> Because percentages apply to traits other than HbA1c, this conversion cannot be performed using the `unit_conversions.csv` and needs to be "hard-coded" in the pipeline.

 ### Step 5: COMBO restricted to valid pseudoNHS numbers and valid demographics